Kircherian Museum: History

 In 1651, Italian aristocrat and antiquarian Alfonso Donnini donated his "cabinet of curiosities" to the members of the Roman College.
 The collection contained "various curious and precious things so that they can take care of it and their studies may benefit from it."
 Father Athanasius Kircher (1602–1680), professor of mathematics, physics, and oriental languages, took care of the collection and transformed it into a museum of antiquity, technology, art, science, and archeology.

 Famous and admired by the most enlightened minds of his time and by his students at the Roman College for his scientific knowledge and philosophical eclecticism, Kircher added natural history objects collected during his expeditions to Sicily (1630) and Malta (1636), musical instruments, and even machines of his own invention.
 He used his contacts, particularly Jesuits abroad, to augment ethnographic collections with exotic objects from overseas missions.

 The museum quickly became popular and hosted many visitors.
-The first catalog was published in 1678 by Giorgio de Sepibus and included some illustrated tables, today the only evidence of the museun's layout.
+The first catalog was published in 1678 by Giorgio de Sepibus and included some illustrated tables, today the only evidence of the museum's layout.
 After Kircher's death in 1680, the museum went through a period of neglect.
 It took on new life and vigor thanks to the activity of the new curator Filippo Bonanni who published a second catalog in 1709.
 By comparing the two catalogs, it is clear that many objects had already disappeared from the collection.
 Over time the museum regained its former glory and thanks to the aid received and the many donations, it became the seat of many important collections on fields of knowledge from experimental philosophy to esotericism to technology.
 Fathers Orazio Borgondio (1725-1741), Contuccio Contucci (1741-1761) and Antonio Maria Ambrogi (1761-1772) succeeded Bonanni as curators; during this period the Marquis Alessandro Gregorio Capponi and King August of Poland added their donations to the museum.
 The archaeology collection was expanded by the Jesuit Contuccio Contucci, director of the museum between 1741 and 1761.